 I love this time of year like no other.
 The air is cool and crisp, the humidity of summer heat has disappeared and the bugs have returned to the hell from which they were spawned.
 I can breathe again.
 Halloween falls right into the mix of all things fall.

 Each year when October draws to a close, I inevitably think back to our lives as innkeepers in Ashland, OR.
 I pull up the following post, which was originally published way back in 2013 and again in 2016, and lose myself in the memories for just a few minutes.
 It’s an oldie, but a goodie, and well-worth publishing yet again.
+However, like so many other things in this time of pandemic, Covid-19, Halloween has been the topic of many conversations with regard to the safety of children and adults alike.

 In 2013 we were living in Ashland, Oregon where we owned a B&B. (Open the link to find a yummy cookie recipe) Ashland is home of the world-renowned Oregon Shakespeare Festival.
 That alone lends itself to an artistic flair that seemingly settles over the entire community in some fashion.
 Ashland celebrates pretty much every holiday with a parade.
 There is something incredibly unique about how the town comes out in full to celebrate Halloween.
 It’s just one of the many reasons why we believe everyone should visit Ashland.
 With that being said, I can’t think of a better way to share the holiday, with all of you, than to republish this post from Halloween of 2013.